 Enogastronomy in the Tagus Valley

-One of the main tourist attractions of Tagus Valley is the Food and the Wine, the taste of which is connected to the fishing and rural work.
+One of the main tourist attractions of Tagus Valley is the Food and the Wine, the taste of which is connected to fishing and rural work.
 The connection to the river has therefore taken over various periods of history irrefutable importance.
-Among other relevant factors, the Tagus was, and still is, a source of wealth and livelihood for many families.
+Among other relevant factors, the Tagus was and still is, a source of wealth and livelihood for many families.

 Today the Tagus Valley is the land of gastronomy campaigns and popular festivities that allied to the cult of bullfighting attract large numbers of visitors.

 The Tejo region has been known as a wine-producing region since middle age.
 The name of the province, Ribatejo (meaning Tejo Bank in Portuguese) was chosen 15 years ago to call the new wine region, which was being created from the joining of smaller Denominations.

 In the meantime, substantial improvement has been achieved, both in the vines and in the winemaking, and it was decided to return to TEJO, the original name for this wine-producing area, to highlight the region’s tradition and new ambitions.

 The terroir is marked by the main river, Tejo.
 The river separates the 3 distinct zones of wine production:

 ‘Bairro‘ – on the right bank of Tejo, where there are two different kinds of soils: soils of limestone and clay, located in more irregular fields where the hills alternate with plains reaching out until the north border of the region, here, the vine and olive-tree dominate; schistose soils are located up north, in a small area near Tomar.